AtlasOfLivingAustralia/bie-index/README.md

 Additional fields, which will allow more sophisticated handling of identifiers are:

 - [status](http://ala.org.au/terms/1.0/status) An indicator of the relative importance of the identifier.
 The controlled vocabulary is read from [identifierStatus.json](grails-app/config/identifierStatus.json)
+- [source](http://purl.org/dc/terms/source) A URL for a source of the identifier.
+This can be used to link to a page containing the original data.

+If the Darwin Core Archive contains an `eml.xml` metadata file, and no dataset name is directly supplied, the dataset name is taken from the dataset title.

 ### Basic example meta.xml